 - Recommendations show you are mature, responsible, and worth the risk.
 When possible, try to get a recommendation from a teacher who has known you for several years.

 - Not all colleges require an essay and for those that do, the essay can make a difference.

 - These are becoming a thing of the past for many schools.

 - Colleges want to see that you are going to do more than just study.
 Were you involved in clubs, sports, and other activities that helped you lead a fulfilling high school experience?

 The College Board has determined that students are considered college and career-ready when their section scores meet the verbal and math benchmarks.
-Their studies have determined that students who score at or above the benchmark score will have a 75% chance of earning a C in the corresponding course.
+Their studies have concluded that students who score at or above the benchmark score will have a 75% chance of earning a C in the corresponding course.
 For example, a math score of a 510 will meet the standard and therefore gives a student a 75% chance of earning a C in a credit-bearing college math course.
 A score of a 460 will meet the standard and give a student of 75% chance of earning a C in a credit-bearing course in history, literature, or writing class.
-An example of the of the benchmark graph is below.

 What Should I Do Next